Varal7/clm_aux/README.md

  (b) run_triviaqa.sh, (adapt to your needs) which will apply our algorithm to the data created above.
 4. You can analyse the produced outputs (prob_results.npz) with our analysis notebooks, e.g https://github.com/Varal7/conformal-language-modeling/blob/main/notebooks/plot.ipynb

+Alternatively, intermediate outputs of step 2 are available at `outputs/uncertainty`.

 ## Citation

 If you use our work, please cite